-- 1) The Honda GXV140 engine incorporates a multipurposed carburetor/throttle arm design that allows it to be utilized with both Bowden (push) and braided wire (pull) type configurations.
+1) The Honda GXV160 engine incorporates a multipurposed carburetor/throttle arm design that allows it to be utilized with both Bowden (push) and braided wire (pull) type configurations.
 For simplicity, productivity and service reasons, the Hole Digger incorporates a braided wire (pull) type configuration.
-A magura® twist grip throttle control is utilized as the engine speed control device.
-The Magura® throttle control has proven to be a rugged, dependable device that delivers exceptional service while requiring only minimal service. - 2) The GXV140 engine utilizes one or two spring loaded screws as stops for the carburetor throttle arm. - a) If equipped, the shorter (inner) screw is non functional for this application.
+A Magura® twist grip throttle control is utilized as the engine speed control device.
+The Magura® throttle control has proven to be a rugged, dependable device that delivers exceptional service while requiring only minimal service.

+2) The GXV160 engine utilizes one or two spring loaded screws as stops for the carburetor throttle arm.

 b) The longer (outer) screw is factory set to prevent the engine from operating in an overspeed configuration.
-As set at the factory, the GXV140 engine will operate at approximately 3800/3900 RPM no load.
+As set at the factory, the GXV160 engine will operate at approximately 3800/3900 RPM no load.
 In a no load configuration the engine is operating at maximum governed speed without an earth auger attached to the transmission driveshaft.